EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.find_shift_scale_spec

-Find best scale and additive shift to match two spectra Package: AstroUtil.spec Description: Given a spectrum and a reference spectrum [Wavelength, Flux] find the shift (a constant added to the data) and/or a
+Find best scale and additive shift to match two spectra Package: AstroUtil.spec Description: Given a spectrum and a reference spectrum [Wavelength, Flux] find the shift (a constant added to the data) and/or a scaling (multiply the data by a constant) that relats the